Rent help in Chester County.

 Community Youth and Women's Alliance - This non-profit offers rent and housing assistance from the Stable Family Program.
 Solutions are focused on women and children in the local community.
 They can find safe and affordable housing, and apply for grants to pay rent.
 423 East Lincoln Highway, Coatesville, PA, 19320, phone number (610) 384-9591

-Interfaith Housing Assistance Corporation of West Chester - They only support single parents who are working full time and living with their children in Chester County housing that is not federally subsidized.
-Services administered include eviction prevention and direct financial assistance.
-By offering these resources, such as rent assistance to these parents, the non-profit will enable them to maintain living in clean, safe, affordable housing while they strive for independence.
-129 South High Street Suite 209, West Chester, Pennsylvania, 19382, (610) 696-5675
+Interfaith Housing Assistance Corporation of Chester County - The non-profit only supports single parents who are working full time and living with their children in Chester County housing that is not federally government subsidized.
+Services administered include ongoing rental assistance and case management.
+They help parents maintain clean, safe, affordable housing while they strive for financial independence.
+330 West Market Street, West Chester, Pennsylvania, 19382.
+(610) 696-5675

 Kelly Anne Dolan Memorial Fund - 602 S. Bethlehem Pike Bldg.
 D, Ambler, PA, 19002, telephone (215) 643-0763